Parents who want to receive general information texts about IMS Activities can do so with Remind. Please click here to learn more.

 Sponsors: Ms. Adamski and Mr. Yakelis

 Club Spirit is open to all seventh and eighth grade students.
 The group's credo is a drug-free philosophy.
 Friendships are forged in the education of how to say no to drugs and become socially conscious of community needs.
-Activities for 2008-2009 include:
+Activities include:

 •Caring Team Kickoff at Heinz Field